Facebook Icon Twitter Icon YouTube Icon LinkedIn Icon

-When we’re about to drive at night, one of our very first thoughts is to turn on our headlights.
-But while we know that we need to utilize these lights to be able to drive in the dark, there are other times that we are mandated to use them as well.
-Here is what you need to know about using your headlights when driving in North Carolina.
+When we’re driving at night, one of our first actions is to turn on our headlights.
+It’s even automatic in some vehicles, without needing to give it a second thought.
+But while we know that we need to utilize lights to drive in the dark, there are other times that we are mandated to use them as well.
+Here is what you need to know about using your headlights and hazard lights when driving in North Carolina.

 Poor Visibility or Bad Weather Mandates Headlights

-Did you know that it’s actually mandatory to turn on your headlights whenever you turn on your windshield wipers?
-In the state of North Carolina, it is not legal to use your windshield wipers without turning your headlights on.
-This means that even when visibility isn’t terrible, if you turn on your windshield wipers when it’s raining, you must turn on your lights.
+Did you know it’s mandatory to turn on your headlights whenever you turn on your windshield wipers?
+In North Carolina, using your windshield wipers without turning your headlights on is not legal.
+This means that even when visibility isn’t terrible, if you turn on your windshield wipers when it’s raining, you must turn on your headlights.

 Under North Carolina law, “Motorists are required to use their headlights from sunset to sunrise and when light conditions restrict visibility to 400 feet or less… motorists are also required to use headlights while operating windshield wipers during inclement weather.”